 As a locum doctor or nurse, you are an incredibly valuable member of a healthcare organisation.
 Healthcare locums are vital in providing a well-needed helping hand during busier periods, whether this is to support a department through covering last-minute shifts or taking on a long-term role as maternity cover.

 While, when taking a locum position, daily tasks will remain the same as those on a permanent contract, there are a number of crucial differences that must be highlighted.
-The most significant difference is that, as a locum, you’ll need to market your skills in order to secure work.
+The most significant difference is that, as a locum, you’ll need to market your skills in order to prednisone.
 Even if you possess the skills, qualifications and experience required to exceed in a position, you need to effectively demonstrate these qualities to the relevant decision-making individual.
 Due to this, many newly qualified doctors and nurses opt for the locum route to gain experience across several sectors to enable them to explore career options before making a permanent commitment.

 For many, the idea of locum work comes alongside a plethora of highly desirable benefits.
 Not only can healthcare locums enjoy complete flexibility in regards to their schedule but they are also able to travel across the country, work in diverse environments and switch between sectors when an exciting position arises.
 Once you are familiarised with what to expect from taking on a locum role, you can begin building your presence and understanding how to market yourself successfully as a healthcare professional.